eng-MohamedFayed/Multithreading/README.md

     # exit the turtle graphics window
     turtle.done()
 ```

--def draw_rectangle(): - This line defines a function named draw_rectangle.
+- def draw_rectangle(): - This line defines a function named draw_rectangle.
--t = turtle.Turtle() - Creates a turtle object named t which we'll use to draw.
+- t = turtle.Turtle() - Creates a turtle object named t which we'll use to draw.
--t.shape("turtle") - Sets the turtle's shape to "turtle", giving it the appearance of a turtle.
+- t.shape("turtle") - Sets the turtle's shape to "turtle", giving it the appearance of a turtle.
--t.color("blue") - Sets the turtle's color to blue.
+- t.color("blue") - Sets the turtle's color to blue.
--The subsequent lines use t.forward() and t.left() commands to draw a rectangle with a length of 100 and a width of 50.
+- The subsequent lines use t.forward() and t.left() commands to draw a rectangle with a length of 100 and a width of 50.
 The turtle moves forward, turns 90 degrees left, and repeats these steps to form the rectangle.
--turtle.done() - Closes the turtle graphics window after the drawing is complete.
+- turtle.done() - Closes the turtle graphics window after the drawing is complete.
 </div>